What Is a #10 Can? Everything You Need to Know about using #10 Cans

 Manual vs. Motorized Can Sealer

 Manual can sealers are more affordable than motorized sealers.
 However, the money saved usually isn’t worth it.
-The reason is because manual can sealers will take much longer to seal a single can.
-It varies depending on how proficient you are, but expect it to take 20-30 seconds per can with a manual sealer.
+The reason is that manual can sealers will take much longer to seal a single can.
+It varies depending on your proficiency, but expect it to take 20-30 seconds per can with a manual sealer.
 By contrast, electric can sealers can finish a can in seconds.

 Oxygen absorbers should be used to store dry foods in #10 cans, and these start absorbing oxygen as soon as they are exposed to the air.
-By the time you finish sealing the first few cans with a manual sealer, the oxygen absorbers might have lost their effectiveness.
+When you finish sealing the first few cans with a manual sealer, the oxygen absorbers might have lost their effectiveness.

 Storing #10 Cans